 An Overview of Mental Health in Austin, Texas

 Austin, the bustling state capital of Texas, is home to roughly one million residents, dwarfing other major cities in terms of population.
 Denver and San Francisco, for example, have hundreds of thousands fewer people living within city limits.
 For Austin, Texas, the rising population trend is continuing at full force.
 Unfortunately, this influx of citizens, in turn, means a surge in mental health issues.
-In fact, approximately 20 percent of Austin residents suffer from poor mental health, the state of Texas.
+Approximately 20 percent of Austin residents suffer from poor mental health.
 As dictated by psychologists, these illnesses can include anything from anxiety disorders and depression to alcohol and substance abuse.
 And, making matters worse, many people face difficulties when trying to find a good therapist.
 Let’s break down the reasons behind Austin’s rising mental health issue rate and explain how to get in contact with a therapist.

 As mentioned previously, Austin’s rate of poor mental health sits at 20 percent.
-That number is above the national average, 18.5 percent,according to the National Alliance on Mental Illness.
-Besides a wave of new inhabitants contributing to unemployment, what else can we attribute to Austin, Texas’s above average mental health issue rate?
+That number is above the national average, of 18.5 percent, according to the National Alliance on Mental Illness.
+Besides a wave of new inhabitants contributing to unemployment, what else can we attribute to Austin, Texas’s above-average mental health issue rate?
 Though the city’s economy is currently strong, bolstering a 2.9 percent unemployment rate according to the Bureau of Labor Statistics, poverty and homelessness continue to leave a stain on the city’s social structure.
-The homeless population in Austin is significantly increasing, as explained by city data.
+The homeless population in Austin is significantly increasing, as explained by city-data.
 2,147 people were identified as homeless.

 Another factor heavily influencing the number of people suffering from mental health problems in Austin is the fairly high rate of divorce.
 According to the Census Bureau, Texas marriages are more likely to end in divorce than the average American couple partly because Texans tend to marry younger and more prolifically.